awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 # Security Groups for Your VPC<a name="VPC_SecurityGroups"></a>

 A *security group* acts as a virtual firewall for your instance to control inbound and outbound traffic\.
 When you launch an instance in a VPC, you can assign up to five security groups to the instance\.
 Security groups act at the instance level, not the subnet level\.
-Therefore, each instance in a subnet in your VPC could be assigned to a different set of security groups\.
+Therefore, each instance in a subnet in your VPC can be assigned to a different set of security groups\.
 If you don't specify a particular group at launch time, the instance is automatically assigned to the default security group for the VPC\.

 For each security group, you add *rules* that control the inbound traffic to instances, and a separate set of rules that control the outbound traffic\.
-This section describes the basic things you need to know about security groups for your VPC and their rules\.
+This section describes the basic things that you need to know about security groups for your VPC and their rules\.

 You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC\.
 For more information about the differences between security groups and network ACLs, see [Comparison of Security Groups and Network ACLs](VPC_Security.md#VPC_Security_Comparison)\.